omoerbeek/e2pv/README.md

 First, setup an PVOutput account with API access enabled.
-Define a system, making sure that in the Live Settings section Status Interval is set to 10min and Timezone set to your local time zone.
+Define a system, making sure that in the Live Settings section Status Interval is set to 10min and Timezone set to your local time zone and "Adjust Time" is set to "None".
 See Section "Aggregation vs Splitting" if you want it to send data per inverter.

 The script is run as a php command line script, no webserver is involved.
 The following settings need to be in `php.ini` (adapting the timezone to your